AndrewKralovec/Distance-Vector-Algorithm/README.md

 # Distance-Vector-Algorithm
 Created a Distance Vector Algorithm for .NET framework.
-The purpose of this program is to implement a Distance Vector Routing Protocol in c#
+The purpose of this program is to implement a Distance Vector Routing Protocol in c# This project will eventually become a .NET library for finding distances between routers.

 # Start Program #
 in your terminal launch `mono DistanceVector.exe <router name> `